pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 When a TiDB cluster performs a rolling upgrade, there are 2 cases:

 1. DDL owner is the new version of TiDB.
-When users execute a Multi-Schema Change statement on an old version of TiDB, they receive an "Unsupported Multi-Schema Change" error message.
+When users execute a Multi-Schema Change statement on an old version of TiDB, they receive an "unsupported multi-schema change" error message.
 2. DDL owner is the old version of TiDB.
 When users execute a Multi-Schema Change statement on a new version of TiDB, they receive the "invalid ddl job type" error message.

 In both cases, the Multi-Schema Change statement cannot be executed.
 Therefore, users should avoid executing Multi-Schema Change during a rolling upgrade.